Seven metrics to measure the ROI of content marketing

 The easiest way to keep track of onsite engagement is to pay attention to the involvement data generated by the analysis software: for example, on Google Analytics these data can be found in the “Audience Overview” section.

-Calculating content marketing ROI is therefore not a purely theoretical exercise, but the only way to know how profitable and effective our content marketing efforts really are.
+Measuring the ROI is the only way to know how profitable and effective our content marketing efforts really are.

 Even if our marketing campaigns can generate high web traffic, it does not necessarily mean they are generating revenue: we need to be able to look beyond traffic and evaluate metrics such as page involvement, the quality of leads and sales to really know if campaigns are effective.